Sound null safety

 Dart 2.x and null safety

 #From Dart 2.12 to 2.19, you need to enable null safety.
-You cannot use null safety in SDK versions earlier than Dart 2.12.
+You can't use null safety in SDK versions earlier than Dart 2.12.

 file might have the following constraints: